credy/frontend-test-assignment/README.md

 **Description**

 There are people who can post text posts into the blog.
 Also there should be user-friendly interface to manage the posts.
-Anonymous users should have possibility to read posts while registered users can create new posts and edit their own ones.
+Anonymous users should have possibility to read posts while registered users can create and update posts.
 The blog API is at https://frontend.recruiting.credy.com/

 ------------------------------------------------------------------------------------------------------------------------